darya/framework/src/Darya/View/README.md

 # `Darya\View`

 Views are used to separate an application's logic from its presentation.

-It's good practice to treat them only as a means of displaying the data they are given.
+It's best practice to treat them only as a means of displaying the data they are given without modifying it or executing any logic.

 ## PHP view